valleyofdoom/PC-Tuning/README.md

     Get-MMAgent
     ```

 - Optionally use the command below as an example to disable a given setting.
-If you left Superfetch/Prefetch enabled in the [Miscellaneous](#1110-miscellaneous) section, then you likely want the prefetching related features enabled
+If you left Superfetch and Prefetch enabled in the [Disable Superfetch and Prefetch](#1112-disable-superfetch-and-prefetch) section, then you likely want the prefetching related features enabled

     ```powershell
     Disable-MMAgent -MemoryCompression